tmhglnd/mercury-playground/README.md

 # 🌕 Mercury Live Coding Playground

-**A fun lite version of the Mercury Live Coding Environment running in the browser for quick experimentation and exploration.**
+**A version of the Mercury Live Coding Environment running in the browser for quick experimentation and exploration.**

 Mercury currently has 2 versions:

 * Web version running in the browser (Windows/Mac/Linux) (you're in the right place)
-* Full version running in Max8 (Windows/Mac only) [go to this repo](https://github.com/tmhglnd/mercury)
+* Standalone version running in Max8 (Windows/Mac only) [go to this repo](https://github.com/tmhglnd/mercury)

 [**🚀 Start Sketching Online!**](https://mercury.timohoogland.com/)